GoldenKappa/notSABS/README.md

 # Simple AdBlocker for Samsung (notSABS)
 [![Logo](https://imgur.com/fNCaCMl.png "notSABS")](https://zozzle.co.uk/)

+## Samsung removed the Legacy SDK section on their SEAP page, generating an Samsung EDU SDK key is confirmed to work!
+Follow the updated instructions below.

 ## This was NOT uploaded by LayoutXML.
 He is the creator of this project, I am simply reuploading it.

 ## Disclaimer: You, the user are taking full responsibility for what happens after you download this.